saros-project/saros/docs/contributing.md

 ## Where can I ask for help?

-You will find help our [gitter channel](https://gitter.im/saros-project/saros).
+You can get help on our [developer Gitter channel](https://gitter.im/saros-project/saros) or [developer mailing list](https://groups.google.com/forum/#!forum/saros-devel).